-The pre-installed wire has three colors: red, black, and yellow.
-The red wire is for power; the black wire is for ground; the yellow wire is for signal.
+The pre-installed wire has four colors: red, black, blue and yellow.
+The red wire is for power; the black wire is for ground; the blue and yellow wire is for signal.
 Be sure to reference the pinout diagram for your receiver, to ensure that you are connecting the correct pads together.